keerthivasinikv/Home-Credit-Risk-Prediction/README.md

 ## Built With

 Jupyter Notebook - Project Jupyter exists to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages.

-Pandas - pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.